Frequently Asked Questions

 Q: Do I need a note from my doctor?

-Yes, it is our policy that all women requesting an elective ultrasound provide documentation that they are receiving prenatal care.
+No, but it is our policy that all women requesting an elective ultrasound provide documentation that they are receiving prenatal care.
+Documentation can be an ultrasound picture from your medical facility, appointment reminder card or something from your online chart with your Doctor’s office.

 Q: Is it safe?
 Are there any risks to me, or my baby?